Tai Chi, Hanoi

 I tried to follow them (I did 2 years of Taichi back at home), but the movements were different from the ones I knew, and I made a pathetic figure trying to follow up all the movements, so I withdrew and went for a morning coffee with a croissant!

 Vietnamese people are early birds.
-Vietnamese people are badminton cracks.
+And Vietnamese people are badminton cracks.
 You should know this before!

-Btw, on the right side of Ho Hoan Kiem, in the little park near the post office, you can sometimes come across a woman who seems to train a whole group.
-She's got a radio with crappy music and the whole group does the same moves which she tells them.
-Looks like aerobics a la Vietnam!
+By the way, on the right side of Ho Hoan Kiem, in the little park near the post office, you can sometimes come across a woman who seems to train a whole group.
+She's got a radio with crappy Techno music and the whole group does the same moves which she tells them.
+Looks like aerobics à la Vietnam!

 Try out Tai Chi at Hoan Kiem Lake at around 5:00 AM.
 It'S an experience!
 If you are not awake at that time join the gym at the Hanoi Sofitel.
 They also offer Tai Chi at around 7:30 AM.